arista-netdevops-community/ansible-cvp-avd-toi/labs/lab01-ansible-basics/README.md

 # Run show version on Spine1
 $ ansible Spine1 -m raw -a "show version | grep image " -u arista

+# Run show version on Spine1 with JSON output
+$ ansible Spine1 -m raw -a "show version | json " -u arista

-# Run show runn on all the switches of the DC
+# Run show run on all the switches of the DC
 $ ansible DC -m raw -a "show runn" -u arista

-# Run show runn on Spine1 only by using the command option --limit
+# Run show run on Spine1 only by using the command option --limit
 $ ansible DC --limit Spine1 -m raw -a "show runn" -u arista

 # Run show version on the Spine switches using another inventory, in this case using Test_inventory.yml